staugaard/motion_require/README.md

-# MotionRequire
+# motion_require

-TODO: Write a gem description
+Allows you to use `require` in your RubyMotion apps just like you are used to.
+This allows you to use gems like you normally do and manage your dependencies with Bundler.

 ## Installation

-Add this line to your application's Gemfile:
+Use bundler like you normally do when writing your Ruby apps, and add this line to your application's Gemfile:

     gem 'motion_require'